marcinjahn/technology-notebook/src/docs/computers/tpm/basic-terms.md

 - the EKs (and their certs) may be used to certify other keys (if EKs are signing).
 TPM can create certificates (but not in X.509 format, it's too complex for TPMs).

+## Seed

+A secret that is used to generate other secrets from it.
+TPM has limited storage space, but it might be required to have many secrets for different purposes.
+Key Derivation Function (KDF) is used to generate those keys based on a seed.
+HMAC might be used as a KDF.
+The seed is used as the HMAC key.

+Each hierarchy (three of them) have their own seed (the endorsement primary seed, the platform primary seed, and the storage primary seed).

+## Primary Key

+Root keys in the hierarchy.
+They have no parent.
+TPM 1.2 has one key analogical to TPM 2.0's Primary key - **Storage Root Key (SRK)**, it is stored persistently in TPM.
+TPM 2.0 permits unlimited number of Primary Keys (and they don't need to be persistent).

+TPM 1.2 could work with just one SRK, because:

+- there was just one algorithm and key size (RSA-2048).
+TPM 2.0 may use many.
+- there was just one key hierarchy (storage hierarchy).
+TPM 2.0 has three, each with at least one root.

+TPM has limited storage.
+If we need more primary keys than storage allows, the primary keys can be recreated when needed.
+If we supply the same template of the key (some info about it like algorithm and some unique information) and use the same seed (there's one per hierarchy) we will get the same key.